rgyani/system-design-examples/blogging-system.md

 2. Schemaless: with sql database the schema has to be predetermined before implementation

 ##### eg. the videos column:
-Obviously,  videos and images would be stored in a CDN (cloudfront services by a s3 bucket eg)
+Obviously,  videos and images would be stored in a CDN (eg. cloudfront in-front of a s3 bucket)
 However we might want to serve multi-resolution videos, based the reader device down the line.
 For this we can simply add columns to the post table and the right columns containing the video location can be picked up by our api